What is Brand Management? Simple Framework Anyone Can Use

 This is a modern plague.
 Every company now feels the need to have a profound “purpose.”
 A fast-fashion brand suddenly starts talking about sustainability.
 An oil company runs ads about green energy.

 Customers have a highly tuned BS detector.
 They can smell inauthenticity a mile away.
-Don't claim a purpose you can't back up with concrete action.
-If you're a bakery, your purpose can be as honest and straightforward as “making people happy with incredible pastries.”
-That's a better, more believable purpose than pretending you're solving world hunger.
+Don’t claim a purpose you can’t back up with concrete action.
+If you’re a bakery, your purpose can be as honest and straightforward as “making people happy with incredible pastries.”
+That’s a more believable purpose than pretending to solve world hunger.
 Be honest about what you are.

 Rebranding Because You’re Bored